netzmacht-archive/contao-dom-manipulator/README.md

 Credits
 ----------------------------

-This extension initial was extracted from the [toflar/contao-css-class-replacer](https://github.com/Toflar/contao-css-class-replacer) which is maintained by Yanick Witschi alias [@Toflar](https://github.com/Toflar).
+This extension initially was extracted from the [toflar/contao-css-class-replacer](https://github.com/Toflar/contao-css-class-replacer) which is maintained by Yanick Witschi alias [@Toflar](https://github.com/Toflar).